iifl-logo

 MF Operations:

-Technology Solution Provider (TSP) services for Account Aggregator Industry - Sterling Software Private Limited, a wholly-owned subsidiary of the Company, continues to provide services as a TSP-for- AA business as well.
+Sterling Software Private Limited, a wholly owned subsidiary of the Company, continues to provide services as a Technology Solution Provider (TSP) service for the Account Aggregator Industry.
 TSP takes care of implementation of digital signature and encryption, which might be a "self-build" for a large entity but certainly a "buy" decision for medium and smaller ones.
+Sterling is the software service provider for the holding company and holds the IP rights for the entire RTA platform.

-Fintuple Technologies Private Limited, has niche technology offerings in the areas of client digital on-boarding, eKYC, fund reports, and other support digital solutions for Alternative Investment Fund ("AIF") and Portfolio Management Services ("PMS") and has been expanding its footprint as the gateway connecting the digitally savvy consumers to digitally enabled manufacturers and providers, via APIs.
-It has started serving one of the largest private sector banks which is now live with 7 AMCs and is enabled fully for Domestic RI PMS Onboarding along with Non-Financial Transactions.
+Fintuple Technologies Private Limited, subsidiary of the company has niche technology offerings in the areas of client digital on-boarding, eKYC, fund reports, and other support digital solutions for AIF and PMS and is expanding its footprint as the gateway connecting the digitally savvy consumers to digitally enabled manufacturers and providers, via APIs.
+The companys Finwyze platform and its product-suite are currently being customized for two large private sector Banks and its Nivruti platform is being customized for the recent NPS POP sign-ups made by the holding company for its CRA operations.

 PRODUCT DEVELOPMENT AND DIGITAL OFFERINGS

-As part of its value offerings, the Company is developing various digital products/applications which enable the investors in mutual funds (who are the ultimate customers) to experience efficient and effective methods for investments.
-The Company continues to focus on its digital strategies with a slew of digital properties made available to the market for digitalising the investment journey.
+As part of its value offerings the Company is developing various digital products/ applications which enable the investors in mutual funds (who are the ultimate customers) to experience efficient and effective methods for investments.
+The Company continues to focus on its digital strategies with a slew of digital properties made available to the market for digitalizing the investment journey.
 These digital properties continued to do well, set new milestones and the Company is now successfully engaging clients with white-labelled formats of these utilities so that the clients digital teams engage with us more deeply.

 GoCORP for institutional investors continue to offer differentiated value adding services.
-The Company continues to remain focussed on enrolling more corporates to use GoCORP for their institutional transactions.
-The total registered users as on March 31, 2024, has been about 8,000 and the platform services over Rs.
-2.1 trillion assets held by these corporates.
+The company continues to remain focussed on enrolling more corporates to use GoCORP for their institutional transactions.
+The total registered users as on 31st March 2025 is about 8500 and the platform services over Rs.
+2.6 trillion which is 16% of the total institutional AuM of CAMS serviced funds.

-CAMServ chatbot launched on CAMS website and offered as a white-labelled service on AMC websites has been expanded to social portals of WhatsApp.
-Chatbot is a customised, white-labelled service as there is an increased preference over traditional service channels, which is a testimony to its ease of usage.
-For a few of the clients, we have built a distributor-based chatbot, where distributors can generate transaction links for their investors and send it to investors for completing the transaction.
+CAMServ chatbot was revamped to offer a cleaner interface and new financial transaction capabilities.
+Chatbot is a customized, white-labelled service as there is an increased preference over traditional service channels, which is a testimony to its ease of usage.
+For a few of the clients, we have built a distributor based chatbot, where distributors can generate transaction links for their investors and send it to investors for completing the transaction.
+CAMS is working on implementing an NLP model with multilingual capabilities.

 Central Record Keeping Agency (CRA)

 The Companys operations as a Central Recordkeeping Agency ("CRA") were launched in the month of March 2022.
-Our endeavour to provide the best possible services to our Subscribers and other intermediaries is re-emphasised with the release of various new features.
-In FY 2023-24, CAMS CRA registered an YoY growth of 41% in terms of Subscriber onboarding in Non-Government Sectors even though the industry experienced a degrowth.
-The Company has about 6.77% market share in eNPS and 6.13% market share in new PRANS generated for the year in overall retail (individual) sector.
-The total subscriber count as of March 31, 2024, stands at about 68,000.
+Our endeavour to provide the best possible services to our Subscribers and other intermediaries is re-emphasized with the release of various new features.
+In FY25, CAMS CRA registered an YoY growth of 82% in terms of new subscriber onboarding in Non-Government Sectors.
+Our market share in eNPS is around 9% and the overall market share in retail (non-Govt sector) is around 6.5%.

 OPPORTUNITIES AND THREATS OPPORTUNITIES

-The Companys brand salience and superior technology aligned with client business model continues to make CAMS as the service partner of choice for the clients.
-In the last 9 new MF launches, CAMS won mandates from seven reputed financial brands. and supported their rapid growth.
-The Companys has been able to retain its share in the RTA industry at 68% as of March 2024.
-The wins made by the Company during the financial year indicate the large potential the Company has in the RTA industry.
+The Companys Brand salience and superior technology aligned with client business model continues to make CAMS the service partner of choice for the clients.
+The company has been able to retain its share in the RTA industry at ~68% as of March 2025.
+There has been significant wins made by the company of both of new AMCs and migration of the existing AMC from the competitor during the financial year and this indicate the large potential the company has in the RTA industry.

 THREATS